Im Tirtzu: Ten year anniversary conference

 In September 2017 Im Tirtzu held a conference celebrating ten years of activity.
 Hundreds of activists and supporters participated in the event, which featured a keynote speech from Speaker of the Knesset Yuli-Yoel Edelstein and video-recorded congratulatory messages from Prime Minister Benjamin Netanyahu, Defense Minister Avigdor Lieberman, Education Minister Naftali Bennett, Justice Minister Ayelet Shaked, Jerusalem Mayor Nir Barkat, and a number of other ministers, members of Knesset, and cultural figures.

-Campaign against Mohammed Bakri
+Campaign against Mohammad Bakri

-In 2012, Im Tirtzu organized a campaign against Israeli-Arab actor Mohammed Bakri who was slated to appear in Federico García Lorca's The House of Bernarda Alba at Tel Aviv's Tzavta Theater.
+In 2012, Im Tirtzu organized a campaign against Israeli-Arab actor Mohammad Bakri who was slated to appear in Federico García Lorca's The House of Bernarda Alba at Tel Aviv's Tzavta Theater.
 Im Tirtzu objected to Bakri because of his involvement in the film Jenin, Jenin.
 In a Haaretz opinion piece, Im Tirtzu chairman Ronen Shoval called Jenin, Jenin an antisemitic blood libel "unprecedented in its fierceness" and referred to Bakri as a "sophisticated enemy".
 Shoval accused the Tzavta Club of offering a platform to "an inciter and a liar".
 Israeli theatre critic Michael Handelzalts observed in protest that the play itself has nothing to do with Jenin, Bakri's acting was "indisputably fine" and argued Im Tirzu critics showed no interest in a theatrical performance that was "exciting, amusing, interesting, affording unusual food for thought and unsatisfying".